 As a new Exchange Visitor, you are permitted to enter the US no earlier than 30 days prior to the start of your program at Clemson University.
 The start date can be found in Section 3 of your DS-2019.
 When purchasing your air ticket, it is important to keep these dates in mind as you may be denied entry should you arrive in the US prior to that 30-day period.

-When You Arrive On-Campus: Once you have arrived and settled in, please visit the International Services (IS) to check-in.
-Our office is located in Room E-301 Martin Hall.
-(Visit an interactive campus map or download a printable 11x17 campus map.)
-When you visit, please remember to bring your DS-2019, passport, visa, and I-94 card (you will obtain this at the US airport in which you enter) and proof on health insurance (Form IS-206).
-While we make copies of these documents, we will have you complete some informational materials so we may update our records.
+When You Arrive On-Campus: Once you have arrived and settled in, please complete the international scholar check-in process by scanning the following documents to Is@clemson.edu: IS-205, DS-2019, passport, visa, and I-94 card (you will obtain this at the US airport in which you enter) and proof on health insurance (Form IS-206).
 Please remember to take this very important step in maintaining your immigration status in the US.
 See the Maintaining Status information below.